ClaimingCookie5/apprenticeship_portfolio/README.md

 ### My Role

-There are two positions that an DevOps engineer can fill at Credera, client work and bench work.
+There are two positions that a DevOps engineer can fill at Credera, client work and bench work.

 Client work is fulfilling the clients needs based on what the Credera consultants have assessed the clients needs are, while on client I work as part of a team in an agile manner.
 Standups are held everyday, where team members provide updates on progress, issues blocking them, and whether work that has been undertaken is priority or not.
+Sprint planning is held every two weeks to determine priority of work, the meeting consists of building (or adding to) an affinity map to get a general idea of what we need, and then build tickets off the back of that.
 Work is assigned based on priority by the team lead.
 A demo is held every two weeks for stake holders to view the progress made.

 Bench work is less formal, it is work between client work.
 Credera will find internal areas that need improving.
 Bench work can be as part of a small team, but generally solo work.
 Standups are held every Monday and Wednesday, demos are held once the ticket is complete.
 Work is assigned by interest, if there is something that you find interesting, you are free to pick up that work.